 In this SomoS artist interview, we present South-Korean artist Jiyeon Kim who divides her time between Seoul and Berlin.
 She speaks about portraiture in the digital era, and the relation between online images and real life painting.
 The interview was conducted during Kim’s artist residency at SomoS early 2020, and published at the occasion of her solo exhibition Meme Paintings, June 9th until July 18th 2020.

-Between From March 18th until March 21st, 2020, SomoS presents the exhibition After the Flood by Berlin-based South-Korean painter Jiyeon Kim, who explores ways of representing the individual in our digital era.
+Between June 9 and July 18 2020, SomoS presents the exhibition Meme Paintings by South-Korean painter Jiyeon Kim, who explores ways of representing the individual in our digital era.

 In her solo exhibition titled “Spiegel/반사!,” Korean visual artist Black Jaguar uses performance, fashion, video and drawing to deflect misogyny.

 SomoS Artist-in-Residence October-December 2019 Black Jaguar is a South-Korean feminist activist and multidisciplinary artist, whose work is strongly rooted in the political aim of identifying and subverting patriarchy.
 Her art encompasses performance, photography, fashion and drawing, which she brings together with a bold, expressive and disruptive style.

 SomoS Artist-in-Residence Ivetta Sunyoung Kang is a Montreal-based South Korean multidisciplinary artist.
 She unearths and recontextualizes the memories and ideologies imprinted in found analog film footage.

 March 2019, SomoS Berlin presented the solo exhibition “BERRYLIN,” by Artist-in-Residence Berry Kim (Seoul), in which she used painting, drawing, murals and fabric prints to create a unique world based on her Berlin experiences.